 Catholic Roads was established by Beth and Frank in 2017 as a media apostolate.
-We’re part of the “new evangelization,” evangelizing Catholics and helping to shape the culture around us.
+The founders are part of the Pauline Family where they serve as promised Cooperators (similar to a third order or tertiary).
+They’re also catechists, committed to shaping the culture through “new evangelization” initiatives.

 Beth is a convert to the Catholic church.
 Frank is a revert.
 They live on a camp (small farm) in the middle of South Carolina where they practice the apostolate and are active in Holy Trinity parish.
 They also have connections to St. Joseph’s parish and St. Michael’s catholic community, which is part of the Archdiocese of the Military Services.